ghanaram/Tax-Calculator/README.md

 2. Click on the "Calculate Tax" button to see the tax calculation results in a modal.
 #  Screenshots
 ![Tax Calculator](https://your-screenshot-link.com)
+#  Live Demo
+You can access the live demo of this tax calculator web app [here](https://ghanaram.github.io/Tax-Calculator/).